If you don’t know what laughter yoga is it’s basically a mix of relaxation exercises, yogic breathing and giggly bits, designed to make you happy.

 I’d still really like to try it in India though, look, how awesome is this video below….although I admit I’d be like the woman in the yellow sari about 18 seconds in who’s just wondering what on earth she’s let herself in for.

-If you want to give it a try yourself, you’ll find Laughter Yoga classes around the UK, simply visit the Laughter Yoga webpage http://www.laughteryoga.org/english/club/home to find your nearest.
+If you want to embrace the power of very good, very good – yay – for yourself, then you’ll find Laughter Yoga classes around the world – there are over 1600 of them.
+Simply visit the Laughter Yoga webpage to find your nearest.